 The spectrum includes natural and environmental sciences, geography, systems sciences, engineering, planning, economics, political, and social science.
 The Institute employs roughly equal numbers of women and men.

 The management of the Wuppertal Institute consists of two members: the Scientific Managing Director, Prof. Dr. Manfred Fischedick, and the Administrative Managing Director, Michael Dedek.
 Research work at the Institute is basically performed in the Divisions Future Energy and Industry Systems, Energy, Transport and Climate Policy, Sustainable Production and Consumption and the Circular Economy.
 The Divisions are divided into thirteen Research Units.
 As a branch the Berlin Office supports the Wuppertal Institute's work in policy consulting and acquisition in the capital.

-The administration, the scientific services as well as research and student assistants support all its researchers.
+Administration, Information and Communication as well as research and student assistants support all its researchers.
 The communications team disseminate the research findings to the public and external parties.

 The Wuppertal Institute cooperates with universities in guiding numerous PhD, diploma and master's candidates in their work.
 The research activities are supported by a global network of cooperation partners and individual scientists.